kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-3-dataops/chapter-3-elt-pipeline-walkthrough/index.md

 ## Prerequisites

 You need to have an Azure account.
-You can sign up using the [[Azure Free Tier]](https://azure.microsoft.com/en-us/free/), which includes \$200 in free credits and 12 months of free services.
+You can sign up using the [[Azure Free Tier]](https://azure.microsoft.com/en-us/free/), for which you will receive $200 credits for 30 days.
+Then upgrade to Pay-As-You-Go(PAYG) mode.
+The PAYG is required for this lab to work.

 Log in to the [[Azure Portal]{.underline}](https://portal.azure.com)